 Assistant Project Manager

-- What do you enjoy most about your role at Mace?
+- What do you enjoy about Mace?

 - What advice would you give to someone looking to get into what you do?